RINNUXEI/Umbrella/README.md

 1. Drag & Drop *Assets/Umbrella/Database/DatabaseManager* prefab into your scene hierarchy (the scene you want to do the data communication).
 2. In the Inspector of *Assets/Umbrella/Database/DatabaseSettings* scriptableobject, paste the web app URL you copied previously to the *App URL* field.
 3. Enter the sheet name of your default sheet into the *Default Sheet Name* field.
 4. You can now send any data to Google sheets using `DatabaseManager.Instance.SendDataAsync(data, sheetName)` and get data from Google sheets using `DatabaseManager.Instance.GetDataAsync(keys, responseHandler, sheetName)`.
 If you omit the *sheetName* parameter, the *Default Sheet Name* will be used.
+5. *responseHandler* is a callback function which will be called when response returns.
+Its parameter is a list of generic objects which contains the values of requested keys.
+You can use this callback to cast the values and implment your own display logic.
-You can also add `yield return` before these methods to wait until the *responseHandler* callback returns.
+6. If you want, add `yield return` before `DatabaseManager.Instance.SendDataAsync(data, sheetName)` or `DatabaseManager.Instance.GetDataAsync(keys, responseHandler, sheetName)` to hang on and wait until the *responseHandler* callback returns.
-5. For specific usage, please refer to the sample scene and scripts.
+7. For specific usage, please refer to the sample scene and scripts.
 ## Unity side (Ranking)
 1. Drag & Drop *Assets/Umbrella/Ranking/RankingManager* prefab into your scene hierarchy (the scene you want to do the data communication).
 2. In the Inspector of *Assets/Umbrella/Ranking/RankingSettings* scriptableobject, paste the web app URL you copied previously to the *App URL* field.
 3. Enter the default settings for your ranking requests.
     - *Ranking Name* refers to the name of the ranking, which also determines the name of the corresponding Google Sheets sheet.
-    - *Ranking Type* lets you choose from top ranking, around me ranking, or both side.
-If you choose only top or around me ranking, the other side will be an empty array when returned.
+    - *Top Ranking List Settings*
+        - *Take Number* tells how many data you want to take from the top ranking list, if zero no data will be returned (the ranking list won't be sorted at all).
+        - *Order By* tells whether sort the ranking list in ascending or descending order.
+    - *Around Me Ranking List Settings*
-    - *Ranking Number* tells how many rows you want to get (e.g., a ranking number of 3 will get you only the first three places of the ranking list).
+        - *Take Number* tells how many data you want to take from the around me ranking list, if zero no data will be returned (the ranking list won't be sorted at all).
-    - *Order By* allows you to choose from ascending (ASC) or descending (DESC) order.
+        - *Order By* tells whether sort the ranking list in ascending or descending order.
 4. Each time you want to send a score to Google Sheets, you need a `SendScoreRequestData` object.
 You can easily create a default one with the same settings as you set in the *RankingSettings* scriptableobject by calling `RankingManager.Instance.CreateDefaultSendScoreRequest(score)`.
 The same rule also applies to getting ranking lists, which requires a `RankingRequestData` object.
 You can now call `RankingManager.Instance.SendScoresAsync(requestDataList, responseHandler)` to send scores and call `RankingManager.Instance.GetRankingListsAsync(requestDataList, responseHandler)` to get ranking lists.
+5. *responseHandler* is a callback function which will be called when response returns.
+Its parameter is a list of `RankingResponseData` objects which contains the sorted ranking lists.
+You can use this callback to implment your own ranking result display logic.
-If you want, add `yield return` before these methods to hang on and wait until the *responseHandler* callback returns.
+6. If you want, add `yield return` before `RankingManager.Instance.SendScoresAsync(requestDataList, responseHandler)` or `RankingManager.Instance.GetRankingListsAsync(requestDataList, responseHandler)` to hang on and wait until the *responseHandler* callback returns.
-5. For specific usage, please refer to the sample scene and scripts.
+7. For specific usage, please refer to the sample scene and scripts.

 # Demo
 ## Database